Anorexia Nervosa - Symptoms

 - Being secretive around food and not

 recognizing or wanting to talk about having a problem with eating or weight

-Some people who have anorexia also make themselves vomit or
+Some people who have anorexia may also have times where they binge eat and make themselves vomit or

 Breakdown of the enamel on the teeth is a common symptom of long-term

 Common physical signs of malnutrition from anorexia include:2

 People who have anorexia often form rituals associated with eating.
 These may include:

 - Having special ways of eating food, hoarding